luizcarloskazuyukifukaya/s3pythonsamples/README.md

 **(Note)** The home directory path (.ex. '~' for Linux) is different depending on the type of Operating System used.

 ### Credentials
-Then, specify the credentials provided per account to access Wasabi S3 (in ~/.aws/credentials):
+Then, specify the credentials provided per account to access Wasabi S3 by manually creating the credential file in your home directory (in ~/.aws/credentials):
 ```~/.aws/credentials
 [default]
 aws_access_key_id = YOUR_ACCESS_KEY_ID